Actyx/Actyx/web/developer.actyx.com/blog/2020-07-22-pond-v2-release.md

 read `state => state.type === 'Finished'`.
 (The hook will not resume when the condition turns false again; if you want it to start running again you’ll have to once more call `keepRunning`.)

+The power of state effects wants to be demonstrated in the light of a full-fledged business logic example.
+Be sure to check out our upcoming blog posts, where we will demonstrate building a complete, valuable application on the new Pond – including a stat-effect-based integration with the factory’s ERP system.